NorthStarUAS/ImageAnalysis/scripts/README.md

 # 1. Project Setup

+Your folder of aerial images (usually one folder per flight) is assumed to be the top level project.
+This is called "the project folder."
+All the processing files will be placed inside a subfolder called "ImageAnalysis" created inside the project folder.

+You can setup, process, refine, and view your project by running the scripts in numerical order as described below.

 ## 1a-create-project.py

-Create a project directory, setup config files, define source path of image set.
+Create the ImageAnalysis folder inside the project directory.

 ## 1b-set-camera-config.py

-Define camera calibration, lens distortion parameters, aircraft mounting offset.

-## 1d-load-images.py

-Tests loading of image info, then ends.

-## 1e-show-images.py

-Show all the images.

-# 2. Set Initial Camera Poses
+Autodetects the camera and sets up the appropriate calibration parameters.
+You can specify your camera mounting offset relative to the airframe if needed.
+If your camera is not already defined in the database, then there is a helper script that can mostly automate this task called: 99-new-camera.py

-## 2a-set-aircraft-poses.py
+## 2a-set-poses.py

 Specify a pix4d.csv (or sentera images-meta.txt) file to define the aircraft location and attitude at the time each picture is taken.

-## 2b-set-camera-poses.py

-Apply the camera mounting offset to estimate the actual camera pose for each image.
+Note: this project does not directly use the image gps metadata.
+It additionally needs an estimate of the camera pose when the image was taken.
+There is a helper script which can automate this process:
+99-make-pix4d.py

 # 3. Feature Detection

+  ## 3a-detect-features.py

   ## SIFT

   SIFT seems like the best quality detector (and feature descriptor) over all.
 It seems to produce the most consistent overall results.
-  Recommend 10000-20000 sift features per image.
+  Recommend 30000 sift features per image.
 Generally more is better here if your computer resources can support it.

   If you aren't getting as many features as you ask for, consider a larger scale factor.